kauevestena/snav/README.md

-Repo Of my master Thesis, and all the Files for the project that ended up with the title (pt-br only)
+Repo Of my master Thesis, and all the Files for the project that ended up with the title (translated from portuguese)

-"DESENVOLVIMENTO DE UM SISTEMA DE MAPEAMENTO MÓVEL TERRESTRE DE BAIXO CUSTO PARA DETECÇÃO DA VEGETAÇÃO URBANA USANDO REDES NEURAIS CONVOLUCIONAIS"
+"DEVELOPMENT OF A LOW-COST TERRESTRIAL MOBILE MAPPING SYSTEM FOR URBAN VEGETATION DETECTION USING CONVOLUTIONAL NEURAL NETWORKS"

 [The final text is available here (pt-br only)](https://acervodigital.ufpr.br/handle/1884/69658)